 In June 2003, the lead plaintiffs filed a motion for leave to file a second amended consolidated complaint, which was granted by the court.
 In addition to restating the original accounting and disclosure claims, the second amended consolidated complaint included claims arising out of the 1998 acquisition of Dresser Industries, Inc. by Halliburton, including that we failed to timely disclose the resulting asbestos liability exposure.

 In April 2005, the court appointed new co-lead counsel and named Erica P. John Fund the new lead plaintiff, directing that it file a third consolidated amended complaint and that we file our motion to dismiss.
 The court held oral arguments on that motion in August 2005, at which time the court took the motion under advisement.
 In March 2006, the court entered an order in which it granted the motion to dismiss with respect to claims arising prior to June 1999 and granted the motion with respect to certain other claims while permitting Erica P. John Fund to re-plead some of those claims to correct deficiencies in its earlier complaint.
 In April 2006, Erica P. John Fund filed its fourth amended consolidated complaint.
 We filed a motion to dismiss those portions of the complaint that had been re-pled.
 A hearing was held on that motion in July 2006, and in March 2007 the court ordered dismissal of the claims against all individual defendants other than our Chief Executive Officer (CEO).
 The court ordered that the case proceed against our CEO and Halliburton.

 In September 2007, Erica P. John Fund filed a motion for class certification, and our response was filed in November 2007.
 The court held a hearing in March 2008, and issued an order November 3, 2008 denying Erica P. John Fund's motion for class certification.
 Erica P. John Fund appealed the district court's order to the Fifth Circuit Court of Appeals.
 The Fifth Circuit affirmed the district court's order denying class certification.
 On May 13, 2010, Erica P. John Fund filed a writ of certiorari in the United States Supreme Court.
 In early January 2011, the Supreme Court granted Erica P. John Fund's writ of certiorari and accepted the appeal.
-The Court will hear oral arguments on April 25, 2011.
-The appeal is limited to review of the legal ruling of the Fifth Circuit affirmance of the district court's order denying class certification and will not include review of the facts of the underlying lawsuit.
+The Court heard oral arguments in April 2011 and issued its decision in June 2011, reversing the Fifth Circuit ruling that Erica P. John Fund needed to prove loss causation in order to obtain class certification.
+The Court's ruling was limited to the Fifth Circuit's loss causation requirement, and the case was returned to the Fifth Circuit for further consideration of Halliburton's other arguments for denying class certification.